AmintaCXY/MusicGeneration/README.md

 ***

 In the __web__ folder is the web source file for music generation interaction.
 You can download this folder and use __start.py__ to start the server locally.

-The default file placement path is `/Downloads/MusicGeneration-master`, please change it if there is any difference.
+The default file placement path is `/Downloads/MusicGeneration-master`.
+Please change it if there is any difference, but at the same time you need to modify the __checkpoints__ path under __script.py__  file.

 ## Mac: